Emad-Abdalghaffar/Optimization__GradientDescent_Newton_QuasiNewton/README.md

 ####         Newton's & Quasi-Newton (BFGS) Optimization Algorithms
 ####         (For Single and Multivariant Quadratic Functions)
 <br>
-Provided is the implementation of the following algorithms:
+Provided are the codes of the Newton's and Quasi-Newton optimizers:

 - Secant and Newton Root-Finding Algorithms<br>